GerritCodeReview/plugins_download-commands/src/main/resources/Documentation/about.md

 available for the schemes `Anonymous Git`, `Anonymous HTTP`, `HTTP` and `SSH`.

-* `Checkout`:
-Command to fetch and checkout a patch set.
+*   `Checkout`: Command to fetch and checkout a patch set.

-* `Cherry-Pick`:
-Command to fetch a patch set and cherry-pick it onto the current commit.
+*   `Cherry-Pick`: Command to fetch a patch set and cherry-pick it onto the current commit.

-* `Format-Patch`:
-Command to fetch a patch set and feed it into the `format-patch` command.
+*   `Format-Patch`: Command to fetch a patch set and feed it into the `format-patch` command.
+For the `Depot Tools` scheme, this command uses `git cl patch` to apply the change.

-* `Pull`:
-Command to pull a patch set.
+*   `Pull`: Command to pull a patch set.

 ### Repo Commands